 She would've sworn that the small smile gracing the corner of her father's lips was due to the familiar song she was softly humming getting through to him, not because of some unconscious muscle spasm.
 She cleaned his face and neck with a wet wipe, and then settled back at his side, resuming the lullaby, "'Oft in dreams I wander To that cot again.
 I feel her arms a-huggin' me As when she held me then, And I hear her voice a-hummin' To me as in days of yore When she used to rock me fast asleep Outside the cabin door.
 Too-ra-loo-ra-loo-ral, too-ra-loo-ra-li...'"

-The lullaby finished, she pressed a kiss to his forehead several minutes later, whispering goodnight, and gathered her things, preparing to leave.
+The lullaby finished, she pressed a kiss to his forehead several minutes later with a whispered goodnight, and gathered her things to leave.
 Knowing the nurses would be in soon to check on him and prepare him for—lacking a better term—bed, she left the light on above his head.
 She stopped a moment to say goodbye to the charge nurse at the station in the center of the ward, and then headed for the elevator.

-Exiting the building from beneath the covered portico in front of the main entrance to the hospital, she passed a yellow taxi pulling in to drop someone off, but other than that there was no activity.
-When she thought she heard somebody calling her name, she paused a moment, looking over her shoulder, expecting to see a nurse or orderly running after her.
-There was no one, though, except for the man getting out of the Yellow Cab, and, shaking her head, she resumed the walk to her dark blue truck.
+Exiting the building from beneath the covered portico in front of the main entrance to the hospital, she passed a taxi pulling in to drop someone off, but other than that there was no activity.
+When she thought she heard somebody calling her name, she paused a moment to look over her shoulder, expecting to see a nurse or orderly running after her.
+There was no one, though, except for the man getting out of the Yellow Cab.
+Shaking her head, she resumed the walk to her dark blue truck.

 "Rocky!" the baritone voice, unmistakable this time, called again.

-She turned to see the cab driving away and a tall, light haired man, a tattered duffel bag at his feet, staring at her.
+She turned to find the cab driving away and a tall, light-haired man—a tattered duffel bag at his feet—staring at her.
 He was clearly illuminated by the spill of light from the hospital lobby, revealing green eyes, a slightly crooked nose, and firm lips stretched into a half-smile.
-Seeing his friendly, familiar face, after having such a disheartening day, was too much for her and, knees weakening, she burst into hysterical sobs.
+Seeing his friendly, familiar face, after having such a disheartening day, was too much for her and knees weakening, she burst into hysterical sobs.

 Bracing her hands on her thighs, she lowered her head in a doomed attempt to hide her dramatic reaction to seeing him.
 Feeling a warm, comforting hand on her shoulder, she straightened and gave him a tremulous smile.

 "I'd ask you why you're here," she said to him, throwing her arms tightly around his waist.
-The force of it knocked him back a step.
+The force of it knocked him back a step before he could brace himself.
 "But I'm so happy to see you, Jess, I don't even care why."

 Seeing her reaction, Jesse was glad he had decided to come.
 Soothingly, he rubbed a hand up and down her slender back.
 "I know you'd rather I was Rafe," he told her, lips brushing against the fine hairs at her temple.
 "I spent a few hours trying to track him down, but no one's seen him.
 I left word with everybody I could think of to tell him to call."